pedro-nunez/latex-templates/README.md

 ## About the preamble

-- Tries to minimize packages included by default, but still including a "bare-minimum" that allows one to do the (arguably) essential stuff.
+- Tries to minimize packages included by default, but still including a "bare-minimum" amount of packages for functionality and appearance reasons.
-In the case of **Script** and **Beamer**, the preamble contains a few extra "appearance-related" packages as well.
 All those packages are listed and explained below.
 - Doesn't contain personal macros by default.
 - Does contain author and title information by default.
+- Besides the packages, there are also a few "appearance-related" commands.
+These are also listed and explained below.

 ### "Bare-minimum" packages